Britt4444/LightBnB/LightBnB_WebApp-master/README.md

 ├── package-lock.json
 ├── package.json
 ├── README.md
-└── server.js
+|── server.js
+├── migrations
+│   ├── 01_schema.sql
+├── seeds
+│   ├──01_seeds.sql
+|   ├──02_seeds.sql
 ```

 * `db` contains all the database interaction code.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
-It doesn't currently connect to any database, all it does is return data from `.json` files.
 * `public` contains all of the HTML, CSS, and client side JavaScript.
   * `index.html` is the entry point to the application.
 It's the only html page because this is a single page application.
   * `javascript` contains all of the client side javascript files.